akando42/next-map/public/content/posts/12-06/canada_the_icy_northern_frontier_with_no_wall.md

 - Canadian export oil and gas from the Alberta steppe region to United States and East Asia
 - Also export food maybe from Agriculture rich region of Alberta to United States West Coast and Vancouver
 - Member state of the F35 program with defense part exported to Turkey
+- Large Importers of Rice to feed the Tibetan East Asian population in Coastal Cities

 ### Trade Network via Sea Ports, Highway, Railways and AirFreight
 - Large Oil and Natural Gas Pipeline connecting to US Central and East Coast